 - Focused attention on race and equity in educational justice

-Custom Designed Tours
+Custom Designed Visits

 Is your school, district, organization, or group looking for new ideas and inspiration to guide your change efforts or initiate new programs and practices?
-IDEA can work with you to design a Learning Tour that is specifically focused on your particular needs and goals.
+IDEA can work with you to design a Learning Visit that is specifically focused on your particular needs and goals.

 How it works

-“Working with IDEA to design and facilitate a NYC Learning Tour for our site was a great experience.
+“Working with IDEA to design and facilitate a NYC Learning Visit for our site was a great experience.
 We were thrilled with the process, final product, and ease of the working relationship.
 Their organizers were able to take our ideas and wishes for what our participants would experience and suggest schools to visit that helped us imagine what was possible at our own schools.
 They helped to facilitate connections with educators that can serve as resources moving forward.
-They nailed the logistics of touring a large group of students and teachers through the streets and subways of New York.
+They nailed the logistics of leading a large group of students and teachers through the streets and subways of New York.
 And, the reflection activities they led helped us integrate the learning into our own context so we arrived home with tangible next steps for making positive school change.
 We would definitely recommend collaborating with IDEA. ”– Lindsey Cox, Project Manager, Partnership for Change

-What an IDEA-designed tour includes:
+What an IDEA-designed visit includes:

 - Arranging site visits